The Mission Inn Hotel & Spa: Notable guests

-Today

-The hotel, which occupies an entire city block, has four restaurants, a day spa, and 239 guest rooms (nine rooms designated as presidential suites).
-It is a National Historic Landmark, a California Historical Landmark, and Riverside City Landmark #1.
-The hotel's aesthetic charm makes it a frequent subject for local artists.

-Dining

-The hotel features four restaurants, two lounges, and a tequila bar.

 Popular culture

-In 1909 Carrie Jacobs-Bond wrote the lyrics for her famous song "A Perfect Day" while staying in the Mission Inn.
+In 1909 Carrie Jacobs-Bond wrote the lyrics for her song "A Perfect Day" while staying in the Mission Inn.
 For many years the Mission Inn's carillon played "A Perfect Day" as the last tune each evening.
-In 2016, the Mission Inn announced the return of daily performances of "A Perfect Day" as part of its commitment to preserve the history of the hotel.

-American author Anne Rice so enjoyed the inn she incorporated it into her 2009 book Angel Time.
-The book is the first in Rice's Songs of the Seraphim series, which tells the story of Toby O'Dare, an assassin with a tragic past, who uses the Mission Inn as his refuge.
-Similarly, American author John Van Vlear featured the inn in his 2012 novel Treachery at Torrey Pines: A Shank MacDuff Mystery.
-Van Vlear relays a memorable lunch at the inn during which the golf-caddy hero picks the brain of his retired father who used to work in the banking industry as a security analyst.

-The inn's unique architecture and ambiance have attracted many film makers.
-Film shoots at the inn include 1938's Idiot's Delight with Clark Gable, 1951's The First Legion with Charles Boyer, 1969's Tell Them Willie Boy Is Here with Robert Redford, 1975's The Wild Party with Raquel Welch and James Coco, Billy Wilder's 1981 comedy Buddy Buddy with Jack Lemmon and Walter Matthau, 1988's Vibes with Jeff Goldblum, 1977's Black Samurai with Jim Kelly, and 1998's The Man in the Iron Mask with Leonardo DiCaprio.
+The inn's architecture and ambiance have attracted many film makers.
+Film shoots at the inn include 1938's Idiot's Delight with Clark Gable, 1951's The First Legion with Charles Boyer, 1969's Tell Them Willie Boy Is Here with Robert Redford, 1975's The Wild Party with Raquel Welch and James Coco, Billy Wilder's 1981 comedy Buddy Buddy with Jack Lemmon and Walter Matthau, 1988's Vibes with Jeff Goldblum, and 1977's Black Samurai with Jim Kelly.

-The Mission Inn was featured in a Traveltalks short subject by James A. Fitzpatrick in the 1944 episode "Along the Cactus Trail".

 In 1982, Eddie Money filmed the music video of "Think I'm in Love" at the inn.

-The Sliders season 3 episodes 16 and 17 ("Exodus", parts I and II) were shot extensively in the Mission Inn, which played as a military base.

-The finale of the 1973-74 TV series The Magician season 1 episode "Man on Fire" was shot extensively in the Mission Inn, which was supposedly "under renovation".Tears for Fears also filmed the video for the album Raoul and the Kings of Spain with the same name in the late 90's at the end.
-Roland Orzabal also had pictures for the album taken there as well.
+The finale of the 1973–74 TV series The Magician season 1 episode "Man on Fire" was shot extensively in the Mission Inn, which was supposedly "under renovation".

+Tears for Fears shot their music video for the song "Raoul and the Kings of Spain" there in 1995.